ThePrimeagen/i-fixed/git/README.md

 submodules are banned from use. talking about submodules is banned.

 the only precommit hook allowed is one that tweets "I'm coding!"

+No more git blame or git praise.
+I want `git who`, once I know who wrote it, then I'll decide if I'm gonna praise or blame.